niem94/niem94/_posts/2024-07-27-macos-as-a-developer-machine.md

 ## Git, SSH, and GPG Keys

-> note "Under construction"
+> warning "Under construction"
 > This section is under construction.

 ## Passwords and Secrets

-> note "Under construction"
+> warning "Under construction"
 > This section is under construction.

 ## Configuring the Terminal

-> note "Under construction"
+> warning "Under construction"
 > This section is under construction.

 ## Setting Up Your IDE

-> note "Under construction"
+> warning "Under construction"
 > This section is under construction.

 ## Remote Development

-> note "Under construction"
+> warning "Under construction"
 > This section is under construction.